Inductor Charging and Discharging in RL Circuit Analysis Equations

 Conclusion

-The above discussion showed the following key point in detail.
+The above discussion showed the following key points in detail.

 1. The inductor doesn’t dissipate energy, it only stores it.

-2. Inductor changes current gradually rather than abruptly.
+2. The inductor changes current gradually rather than abruptly.

-3. Inductor reaches maximum or minimum voltage and current just in five-time constants.
+3. The inductor reaches maximum or minimum voltage and current just in five-time constants.

 4. An inductor behaves like a short circuit in the DC network after five-time constants.

-5. Inductor provides zero resistance after five-time constants.
+5. The inductor provides zero resistance after five-time constants.

 6 thoughts on “Inductor Charging and Discharging in RL Circuit Analysis Equations”